 Mexico’s Membership in International Organizations

-Mexico is a strong supporter of the United Nations (UN) and Organization of American States (OAS).
-Mexico and the United States belong to a number of the same international organizations, including the Asia-Pacific Economic Cooperation (APEC) forum; Organization for Economic Cooperation and Development (OECD); International Energy Agency (IEA); International Monetary Fund (IMF); World Bank (WB); World Trade Organization (WTO); International Maritime Organization (IMO); and the Wassenaar Arrangement on conventional arms.
+Mexico is a strong supporter of the United Nations and Organization of American States (OAS).
+Mexico was elected to a 2021-2022 non-permanent seat on the UN Security Council and a 2021-2023 seat on the UN Economic and Social Council.
+Mexico and the United States belong to a number of the same international organizations, including the Asia-Pacific Economic Cooperation forum; Organization for Economic Cooperation and Development; International Energy Agency (IEA); International Monetary Fund; World Bank; World Trade Organization; International Maritime Organization; and the Wassenaar Arrangement on conventional arms.
+Mexico is the 2020 President pro tempore of the Community of Latin American and Caribbean States.

 The Department’s Key Officers List includes principal U.S. embassy and consulate officials in Mexico.